SebastianCarroll/jekyll-rakefile/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/jekyll_rake.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## TODO:
+* Add method to quickly edit drafts.
+Currently I have to ls \_drafts, copy latest (requires mouse) and type vim \_drafts/ then copy in the filename.
+Not the hardest thing in the world but could maybe be simplified with rake edit.
+Enter for latest or number for other options.